versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 ### Status

-Progress in the development and implementation of the frontend layer includes
+Progress in the development and implementation of the frontend layer includes:

 - [x] **Style Templating Engine**: Implemented to allow dynamic generation of map styles. ([Repository](https://github.com/versatiles-org/versatiles-style))
 - [x] **Style Library**: A collection of predefined map styles is available. ([Repository](https://github.com/versatiles-org/versatiles-style))